urnotjessie/rails-project-photo-gallery/README.md

-# README
+# PhotoGallery

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+Photo Gallery is a photo sharing application designed to let users share and collect photos.
+Photo Gallery was built with Ruby on Rails.

+## Usage
+Users can signup/login through email or facebook.
+After logged in, users can upload photos, browse photos within the app and add photos to their own collection.

+## Installation
-* Configuration
+* git clone git@github.com:urnotjessie/rails-project-photo-gallery.git

-* Database creation
+* cd rails-project-photo-gallery

-* Database initialization
+* bundle install

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* rake db:migrate

-* ...
+* rails s